Blog · Analysis · Last reviewed June 16, 2026

 First, every skill needs provenance.
 Record author, owner, purpose, version, review date, intended environment, supported tools, data classes, dependencies, and retirement path.

-Second, skill code needs code discipline.
-Review scripts, package dependencies, network access, file writes, shell commands, credentials, and generated artifacts.
+Third, skill code needs code discipline.
+Review scripts, package dependencies, network access, file writes, shell commands, credentials, generated artifacts, and external downloads.
 A markdown instruction file can be harmless; a bundled script with broad access may not be.

-Third, skills need scope labels.
-A skill written for public documents should not quietly operate on personnel records, health data, student records, customer secrets, or production credentials.
+Fourth, skills need scope labels.
+A skill written for public documents should not quietly operate on personnel records, health data, student records, customer secrets, legal matter files, or production credentials.

-Fourth, consequential outputs need review gates.
-If the output affects money, employment, legal rights, medical care, security posture, publication, or public records, the skill should require review before action.
+Sixth, consequential outputs need review gates.
+If the output affects money, employment, legal rights, medical care, security posture, publication, public records, or regulated data, the skill should require human review before action.

 What This Changes